-The collaborative practice team may find guidance in and follow the new formula.
+The collaborative practice team may find guidance in the new formula.
 The amendment allows the court discretion to find evidence that applying the formula would be inequitable and the court should depart from it.
-Likewise, during the collaborative process, the parties may use the calculation as starting guidance, but exercise their contractual rights to depart from that guidance if that’s fair.
+Likewise, during the collaborative process, the parties may use the calculation as starting guidance, but exercise their rights as contracting parties to depart from that guidance if that’s fair.

 The new statute, as with the prior Kaaa formula, doesn’t appear to address negative equity.
 Two 2018 cases illustrate the collaborative team might need to adjust to the formula for a fair result:

 - No passive appreciation, but, during the marriage, the value of the property at the time of the agreed valuation date is less than the value when the parties got married, yet marital funds paying the mortgage on the nonmarital property enhanced the nonowner’s equity.
 In Frederick v.
-Frederick, Case No. 2D17-3668 (Fla.
+Frederick, 257 So.
+3d 1105 (Fla.
 2d DCA September 14, 2018), the nonowner spouse was entitled to a credit for paydown on mortgage on the nonmarital property, because that paydown increased the value of the equity.
 Thus, the marital portion to be divided was the marital paydown of principal.